sxyu/svox2/README.md

 With fox (converted with the script `opt/scripts/ingp2nsvf.py`)
 ![Fox](https://raw.githubusercontent.com/sxyu/svox2/master/github_img/fox.png)

+### Common Capture Tips

+Floaters and poor quality surfaces can be caused by the following reasons

+- Dynamic objects.
+Dynamic object modelling is not done in this repo, and if anything moves it will probably lead to floaters
+- Specularity.
+Very shiny surfaces will lead to floaters and/or poor surface artifacts
+- Exposure variations.
+Please lock the exposure when recording a video if possible
+- Lighting variations.
+Sometimes the clouds move when capturing outdoors..
+Try to capture within a short time frame
+- Motion blur and DoF blur.
+Do not move too fast and make sure the object is in focus.
+For small objects, DoF tends to be a substantial issue
+- Image quality.
+Check if your images have severe compression artifacts for example

 ## Potential extensions

 Due to limited time we did not make the follow extensions which should make the quality  and speed better.

 - Use exp activation instead of ReLU.
 May help with the semi-transparent look issue
 - Add mip-nerf 360 distortion loss to reduce floaters.
 PeRFCeption also tuned some parameters to help with the quality
+- Exposure modelling
 - Use FP16 training.
 This codebase uses FP32 still.
 This should improve speed and memory use
 - Add a GUI viewer